charliedolton/Windows-WiFi-Password-Getter/README.md

+# DISCLAIMER:

+This tool is only to be used on your own machines and ethical purposes only.
+I cannot be held responsible for misuse of this tool.
+Misuse can result in criminal charges being brought against the persons in question.
+Please use this tool responsibly.

 # Windows-WiFi-Password-Getter

 This is a python payload that if run on any windows computer will return the names and passwords of every wifi network the PC has connected to in the form of an email.